Searlesite

 Searlesite is a sodium borosilicate mineral, with the chemical formula NaBSi2O5(OH)2.
-It was discovered in 1914 at Searles Lake, California, and was named to honor John W. Searles (16 November 1828 - 7 October 1897), California pioneer, who drilled the well that yielded the first known Searlesite.
+It was discovered in 1914 at Searles Lake, California, and was named to honor John W. Searles (16 November 1828 – 7 October 1897), California pioneer, who drilled the well that yielded the first known Searlesite.

 Searlesite is usually found disseminated in fine-grained lacustrine strata and often associated with altering volcanic ash.
 It may be a minor component of borate deposits, but it is rarely found concentrated or in megascopic crystals and so has not been developed as an ore mineral of boron.
+However, several lithium deposits including Rhyolite Ridge and Bonnie Claire intend to produce boric acid from searlesite in the future.
+XRD has shown some material in the high grade deep zone at Bonnie Claire is up to 38% searlesite, and is the primary ore mineral for their future boron extraction stream.
 It occurs interbedded with oil shales or marls (Green River Formation, US) and in boron-bearing evaporite deposits (California, US); rarely in vugs in phonolite (Point of Rocks, New Mexico).